PhD Student Handbook

 2. a three-manuscript option

 These formats differ only in organization; the extent of the dissertation research is the same for both formats.
-The student will select the format in consultation with the dissertation committee prior to the proposal defense.
+The student will select the format in consultation with the dissertation committee before the proposal defense.

-For PhD dissertations submitted in the form of publishable manuscripts (i.e., ready for submission), the three publishable/published manuscripts addressing the dissertation aims are typically related, either by their substantive content or methodology, and constitute a cohesive whole.
-All committee members must approve each manuscript prior to submission to any journal if that occurs before the final defense.
+For PhD dissertations submitted in the form of publishable manuscripts (i.e., ready for submission), the three publishable/published manuscripts addressing the dissertation aims are typically related, either by their substantive content or methodology and constitute a cohesive whole.
+All committee members must approve each manuscript before submission to any journal if that occurs before the final defense.
 While “publishability” is not necessary for acceptance of the dissertation, the fact that a paper has been published in a peer-reviewed publication, does not, in itself, make it acceptable for the purpose of the dissertation.
-The committee may require expanded context to be included in the appendix (e.g., expanded literature review, methodology, results, any tools or techniques, data collection forms, code books, etc.), if not fully described in the manuscript.
-If a manuscript has been published prior to completing the dissertation, the student must obtain a signed waiver from the copyright owner (usually the publisher) and submit this to the Graduate School with the final dissertation.
+The committee may require expanded context to be included in the appendix (e.g., expanded literature review, methodology, results, any tools or techniques, data collection forms, codebooks, etc.) if not fully described in the manuscript.
+If a manuscript has been published before completing the dissertation, the student must obtain a signed waiver from the copyright owner (usually the publisher) and submit this to the Graduate School with the final dissertation.

 Authorship

-Except under exceptional circumstances, a student is listed as principal author on any multiple-authored article that is substantially based on the student’s doctoral dissertation.
+Except under exceptional circumstances, a student is listed as the principal author on any multiple-authored article substantially based on the student’s doctoral dissertation.
 Faculty advisors discuss publication credit with students as early as feasible and throughout the research and publication process as appropriate.

 Source